-Legally Permissible: Parcel E is currently located in McCall's Rural Residential ("RR") zoning designation.
+Legally Permissible: Parcel E is currently located in McCall's Rural Residential ("RR") zoning designation and Future Land Use Plan designation as Ag-Forest-Conservation.
 RR restricts development to a density of one dwelling unit per ten acres.
 Currently the property is not incorporated within McCall.
 A boundary survey or conceptual development plan has not been performed.